 Perhaps a person’s dreaming makes a better biography than her life story, since dreams are being rather than doing.
 So, here’s a dream.

 Dream of the Hourglass: I am with a small group being led through a big, rambling house as part of a spiritual journey of awakening.
 We’re told that everything we encounter from here on will be meaningful.
 At first, the experience seems ordinary or even boring, like being toured through a dull museum.
 But then I realize I’m holding something in my hands: two clear glass globes (one in each hand) connected by a thin hollow stem—an hourglass.
-I recall that I had a dream of an hourglass recently, and realize that this must be a dream as well.
 I examine the hourglass closely.
 It contains both water and tiny sand grains that are clear, cube-shaped crystals, like coarse salt.
 Instead of turning it vertically, I continue to hold it horizontally.
 The globes come apart and become bubbles that float out of my hands.
 The bubbles burst and spill a glittering rain/snow of water droplets and crystals.
 Each crystal grows to become another bubble, and these, too, burst and sprinkle more crystals that are the seeds for new bubbles, and so on.
 I consider the significance of an hourglass and its relationship to time, and think about bubbles and their association with transience, and decide that this dream is telling me something about eternity.
 I am surrounded by shimmering, hovering, glorious bubbles.
 I am a shimmering bubble myself, preparing to burst into new forms.